Skip to main content

 Although he was a pioneer in the development of cognitive behavior therapy (CBT), in the past 10 years he has created a more powerful approach called TEAM-CBT.
 Individuals who attend this workshop will be eligible for Level 1 TEAM certification by the Feeling Good Institute in Mt.
 View, California.

 More than 50,000 therapists have attended his training programs over the past 35 years.
-His website, www.feelinggood.com, offers many free resources for therapists and clients alike, including his tremendously popular Feeling Good Podcasts.
+His website, www.feelinggood.com, offers many free resources for therapists and clients alike, including his tremendously popular Feeling Good Podcast.

 Speaker Disclosures: